Japanese Learning Loop

-There’s various starting decks for beginners, the most commonly recommended is the so-called core6k deck.
+There’s various other starting decks for beginners, the most commonly recommended one is the so-called core6k deck.

 Alternatively, if you want a deck that gets you up-to-speed faster, I recommend the VNCore1250 deck.
 It contains the ~1200 most frequent words in Visual Novels.
 This also carries over really well for anime, manga, and videogames too.

 One tip forin general is to change the default settings, because they are horrible, so make sure to read up on that ( ) so you don’t suffer from burnout.